tiltowait/Tzimisce/README.md

 ## Installation
 ### The Easy Way
-Simply [click this link](https://discordapp.com/api/oauth2/authorize?client_id=642775025770037279&permissions=67584&scope=bot) to add the bot to your server.
+Simply [click this link](https://discordapp.com/api/oauth2/authorize?client_id=642775025770037279&permissions=0&scope=bot) to add the bot to your server.
+Not ready to add it yet?
+[Try out the demo server!](https://discord.gg/rK3RFqV)

 ### The Hard Way
 Should you wish to locally run the bot (perhaps to make your own, local changes), you will need to acquire a Discord developer key.